yasoob/intermediatePython/map_filter.rst

 the product of a list of integers.

-So the normal way you might go about doing this task in python us using a basic for loop.
+So the normal way you might go about doing this task in python us using a basic for loop:

 .. code:: python
     product = 1
     list = [1, 2, 3, 4]
     for num in list:
-        product = product * list
+        product = product * num

     # product = 24